MxUI/MUI-demo/README.md

 ## Licensing

-The source code is dual-licensed under both GPL v3 and Apache v2.
+The source code is dual-licensed under both GPL v3 and Apache v2, copies of both licenses should have been provided along with this soruce code.

 ## Run Demos

-To run the demos you need a copy of the [MUI code](https://github.com/MxUI/MUI), a `mpic++` wrapper with C++11 enabled backend.
+To run the demos you need a copy of the [MUI code (at least version 2.0)](https://github.com/MxUI/MUI), a `mpic++` wrapper with C++11 enabled backend.
 You also need to install C, FORTRAN and/or Python wrappers of MUI if you want to run demos for wrappers.

 To run demos: